 Kevin Stein, PhD

-Managing Director, Behavioral Research Center
+Vice President, Behavioral Research Center

 Prior to becoming Managing Director, Dr. Stein was Director of Survivorship and Quality of Life Research at the Society.
 The goals of his research are to (a) gain a better understanding of factors related to the physical and psychosocial functioning of persons affected by cancer and (b) develop evidence-based interventions to address these issues.
 He is the Principal Investigator of the American Cancer Society’s Study of Cancer Survivors, a large-scale, nationwide, population-based longitudinal study of quality of life among cancer survivors in the United States.